 Why do some photos do not have a map location and some have a wrong map location?

 Because we’re not finished yet.
+About 280 of the 304 photos of this book have been gelocated.
 If you know the location of a photo which does not have a map location yet, please send your location information as a Google Maps location link to this e-mail address:

 If you know a better map location of a photo than the current one, please do not hesitate to send your information to the same e-mail address.
 Thank you!